Home and Away: Walsall vs. LA

 Plant

-comes from neighboring West
+comes from West

 Bromwich.
 Steel Pulse